Last updated: September 2, 2022

 You will name this file whatever you want, only the extension [.
 Beat] is necessary for the operation to function properly.

-Un file [.bat] is a file which will carry out system commands one after the other in batch mode (hence its batch file name).
+Un file [.bat] is a file that will carry out system commands one after the other in batch mode (hence its name batch file).

 2. The commands of the batch file